Prescribing Information Important Safety Information

 Are you experiencing unresolved bloating, gas, diarrhea?

-If you’re suffering from Congenital Sucrase-Isomaltase Deficiency (CSID), ask your doctor if Sucraid® (sacrosidase) Oral Solution is right for you.
+If you’re suffering from sucrase deficiency caused by Congenital Sucrase-Isomaltase Deficiency (CSID), ask your doctor if Sucraid® (sacrosidase) Oral Solution is right for you.

 What Is Congenital Sucrase-Isomaltase Deficiency?